 sudo systemctl restart chrony.service

 That’s it!
-Hope you enjoyed learning the command line way of syncing the date and time of your Ubuntu PC.
+I hope you enjoyed learning the command line way of syncing the date and time of your Ubuntu PC.